Battered Hong Kong faces economic recession, existential crisis

 Rating agencies have raised long-term questions over the quality of Hong Kong's governance.

-But an increasingly assertive Beijing is fuelling larger concerns.
+But an increasingly assertive Beijing is fueling larger concerns.
 Mainland regulatory scrutiny on airline Cathay Pacific over the involvement of some of its employees in the protests will affect Hong Kong's image as a safe place for business.

 A 1992 U.S.-Hong Kong Policy Act allowing Washington to have a different customs regime with Hong Kong than with mainland China is also crucial for economic stability.
 For it to stand, U.S. authorities need to see Hong Kong as sufficiently independent from Beijing, therefore movements of mainland troops at the border in Shenzhen are worrying.